hanewdy54/Industry-Fault-Detection-IOT-System/README.md

 # Industry-Fault-Detection-IOT-System
-This is a repository created to document our final microprocessor class project
+This is a repository created to document our final microprocessor class project.